arash-hacker/Blog/qoute101.md

 we don't think, we just approve/reject patterns. are we validator?
 * so bring most patterns as you can and hold it (memory) 123 or 312 or 132
 * validate them (pattern) NNA
+---
+	ppl are build by magnets.
+They tend to stick to their favorite pole believes and ideas. be open flex and not sticky. easy is always favorite. without favorite ppl are open to every things.
 </pre>
 <pre></pre>
 <pre></pre>